 Since the late 1980s, there has been a steady increase in the number of new fraud matters opened by the DOJ's Civil Division based on newly received referrals, investigations, and qui tam actions.
-24 Qui tam actions involve a whistleblower, also known as a relator, who reveals misconduct by his or her employer or another business or entity.
+Qui tam actions involve a whistleblower, also known as a relator, who reveals misconduct by his or her employer or another business or entity.
 Most false claims actions are filed under the whistleblower, or qui tam, provisions of the False Claims Act.
-25 A whistleblower who exposes fraud can bring a qui tam lawsuit on behalf of the government, and can receive a share of the recovery as his or her reward.
+A whistleblower who exposes fraud can bring a qui tam lawsuit on behalf of the government, and can receive a share of the recovery as his or her reward.
 In actions in which the government prevails, the whistleblower is eligible to receive up to 30 percent of the amount recovered in the form of fines, penalties, and/or settlements.

-26 more than doubled from 373 in 1987 to nearly 850 in 2013 (see Exhibit 1).
-28 Healthcare-related matters have increased over the same period from 15 in 1987 to 522 in 2013.
-29 Even more dramatic is the shift of new matters based on qui tam actions.
+In the past five years, the Department of Justice has opened nearly 3,400 new qui tam matters.
+In total, these matters have more than doubled from 373 in 1987 to nearly 850 in 2013 (see Exhibit 1).
+Healthcare-related matters have increased over the same period from 15 in 1987 to 522 in 2013.
+Even more dramatic is the shift of new matters based on qui tam actions.
 Until 1992, the majority of new healthcare-related matters opened each year were classified as non-qui tam matters by the DOJ.
-30 Since 1992, however, the percentage of qui tam actions has skyrocketed.
+Since 1992, however, the percentage of qui tam actions has skyrocketed.
 In 2013, 500 new healthcare matters were classified as qui tam actions compared to a mere 15 non-qui tam matters.
-31